near/NEPs/specs/Standards/Sould Bound Token/README.md

 /// An event emitted when an existing tokens are burned.
 /// Must be emitted by an SBT registry. type Burn {
-  ctr: AccountId  // SBT Contract revoking the tokens
+  ctr: AccountId;  // SBT Contract burning the tokens
   tokens: []u64;  // list of token ids. memo?: string;  // optional message
 }

+/// An event emitted when the `account` is banned within the emitting registry.
+/// Registry must add the `account` to a list of accounts that are not allowed to get any SBT
+/// in the future.
+/// Must be emitted by an SBT registry. type Ban {
+  account: AccountId;
+  memo?: string;   // optional message
+}

 /// An event emitted when soul transfer is happening: all SBTs owned by `from` are transferred
 /// to `to`, and the `from` account is banned (can't receive any new SBT).
 /// Must be emitted by an SBT registry.
-/// Registry MUST emit `Ban` whenever the soul transfer happens. type SoulTransfer {
+/// Registry MUST also emit `Ban` whenever the soul transfer happens. type SoulTransfer {
   from: AccountId;
   to: AccountId;
-  memo?: string;   // optional message
-}

-/// An event emitted when the `account` is banned within the emitting registry.
-/// Must be emitted by an SBT registry.
-/// Registry must add the `account` to a blocklist and prohibit issuing SBTs to this account
-/// in the future
-/// Must be emitted by an SBT registry. type Ban {
-  account: AccountId;
   memo?: string;   // optional message
 }
 ```